-While the majority of AOPA members are exempt from the \$25 user fee in S. 1300, AOPA opposes user fees for any segment of aviation.
+While many of the discussions about user fees include exemptions for the majority of AOPA members, AOPA opposes user fees for any segment of aviation.
 User fees for any segment of aviation are the "camel's nose under the tent" and once introduced it is only a matter of time until they apply to all users.
 As we have seen in foreign countries, there is a trickle down effect that in a relatively short period of time charges all users for segments of the air traffic system.
-During debate on S. 1300, the \$25 user fees was frequently referred to as a starting point for the collection of fees.
-That is the reason AOPA's members told us to oppose the ATC surcharge - even though the majority (those not purchasing jet fuel) of them would not be immediately covered.